AlexandreIorio/heig-typst-slide/presentation.typ

 === Quote Example
 #quote(attribution: "This is a quote from a famous person.")[
-  "Why doing things tomorrow when you can do them the day after tomorrow?"
+  Why doing things tomorrow when you can do them the day after tomorrow?
 ]

 === Image Example